 Distributors: For immediate assistance, please have your account number ready when placing a call to our technical support department.
-We can be reached by e-mail at support@supermicro.com or by fax at: (408) 503-8000, option 2.
+We can be reached by e-mail at support@supermicro.com or call: (408) 503-8000, option 2.

 3-3 Frequently Asked Questions